Climate Justice

 Our International Women’s Day Climate Forum discussed the impacts of the environment on women’s safety and careers.

-The Zonta Foothills Club of Boulder County advocates for Environmental Justice, putting equity and human rights at the core of decision-making and action on climate change.
+The Zonta Foothills Club of Boulder County advocates for Environmental Justice are putting equity and human rights at the core of decision-making and action on climate change.